 After you have selected your courses and completed your Enrollment Worksheet you will be ready to self-enroll for classes.

-On Saturday, April 6, the registration appointment times end and all courses will be open to all second-and third-year students for the remainder of the registration period which runs through the end of the first week of classes.
-From April 6, 2013 through August 30, 2013(anytime of the day or night when the system is available) students can adjust their schedules and add any open course or drop any course.
+On Saturday, November 12, the registration appointment times have ended and all courses will be open to all second-and third-year students for the remainder of the registration period which runs through the end of the first week of classes.
+From November 12, 2016 through January 13, 2017(anytime of the day or night when the system is available) students can adjust their schedules and add any open course or drop any course.

-A Law student may register for up to but no more than 17 credits.
+A Law student may register for up to but no more than 18 credits.
 The University’s standard 15-credit limit for graduate level students does not apply to Law students.
-To insure that they stay within the 17-credit limit, students should take into account those courses for which they cannot self register (i.e., Journal credits, Independent Study credits, Moot Court credits).
-ABA guidelines prohibit students from enrolling in more than 17 credits of course work per semester, and the Deans’ Office has no authority to grant exceptions.
+To insure that they stay within the 18-credit limit, students should take into account those courses for which they cannot self register (i.e., Journal credits, Independent Study credits, Moot Court credits).
+ABA guidelines prohibit students from enrolling in more than 18 credits of coursework per semester, and the Deans’ Office has no authority to grant exceptions.

 Courses in the Law School inventory are indentified as one of the following:

 Limited Enrollment: Third-Year priority

 Core Courses: Second-Year priority.
 Core courses include Business Organizations, Criminal Procedure, Estates & Trusts, Evidence, and Federal Income Tax.